 Our sustainability training courses prepare individuals for jobs in emerging green fields.
-With course topics that span green building, home energy auditing, and renewable energy, we help our students learn industry-specific terminology, acronyms, concepts, and technical field skills.
+With course topics that span green building, home energy auditing, and renewable energy, we help our students learn industry-specific phrases, acronyms, concepts, and technical field skills.
 These valuable lessons enable our participants to gain eligibility on work projects, become qualified for new jobs and promotions, and/or further develop their knowledge and skills in existing roles.
-The majority of our classes result in a certificate of knowledge, certification, accreditation, and/or certificate of completion – but what does this all mean?
+The majority of our classes result in a certificate of knowledge, certification, accreditation, and/or certificate of completion – but what do all these certificate terms mean?

 proof that a candidate has completed a training program and demonstrated proficiency in the learned concepts (often by means of passing an exam)